iomatix/-SCPSL-OmegaWarhead/README.md

 When Omega is counting down, you've got two ways out:
 - Shelter deep underground in the Breach/Evacuation zone.
-- Escape via helicopter on the surface — if you can reach it in time.
+- Escape via helicopter on the surface, only if you can reach it in time.

 ## 🧠 Customizable Features
 - Control lighting effects in the Omega room.